continuedev/continue/continuedev/src/continuedev/plugins/steps/README.md

 - Return a static string
 - Store state in a class attribute (prepend with a double underscore, which signifies (through Pydantic) that this is not a parameter for the Step, just internal state) during the run method, and then grab this in the describe method.
 - Use state in conjunction with the `models` parameter of the describe method to autogenerate a description with a language model.
-For example, if you'd used an attribute called `__code_written` to store a string representing some code that was written, you could implement describe as `return models.medium._complete(f"{self.\_\_code_written}\n\nSummarize the changes made in the above code.")`.
+For example, if you'd used an attribute called `__code_written` to store a string representing some code that was written, you could implement describe as `return models.medium.complete(f"{self.\_\_code_written}\n\nSummarize the changes made in the above code.")`.

 Here's an example: